cytoscape/cytoscape.js/README.md

  * `build` (default) : build the library
  * `clean` : clean the `build` directory
- * `watch` : automatically build lib and tests for debugging
+ * `watch` : automatically build lib and tests for debugging (no babel)
+ * `watch-babel` : automatically build lib and tests for debugging (with babel; good for testing out of date browsers)
  * `zip` : build the release ZIP
  * `dist` : update the distribution JS for npm, bower, etc.

 **Testing:**

+If the `TRAVIS` or `TEST_BUILD` environment variables are defined, then `mocha` or `gulp test` will test `build/cytoscape.cjs.js`.
+Otherwise, the unbundled, unbabelified, raw source is tested.
+This keeps local tests very quick to run on modern versions of Node while ensuring we can test old versions of Node as well.

  * `test` : run the Mocha unit tests
  * `lint` : lint the JS sources via eslint